Uberspace/nestedfacts/README.md

 which are loaded for every task.
 These facts cannot be nested in any way, limiting their usefullness.

-This script can be placed in `/etc/ansible/facts.d/` to load additional facts.
-It supports loading yml from a nested directory structure as shown below.
+To combat this, `nestedfacts` implements loading a nested directory structure containing yml files.
+A quick example is show below.
+Refer to "Usage" for a deeper explaination and more ways to integrate this library with ansible.

 ```
 $ tree scratch